dentarg/auth0-blog/_posts/2017-11-28-aws-reinvent-day-1-recap.markdown

 ![AWS Credentials](https://cdn.auth0.com/blog/aws-reinvent-2017/credentials.jpg)

-One of the key takeaways from this session was that having a centralized source of truth and federating that identity throghout your infrastructure was superior to having multiple identity stores for the different applications in your infrastructure.
+One of the key takeaways from this session was that having a centralized source of truth and federating that identity throughout your infrastructure was superior to having multiple identity stores for the different applications in your infrastructure.
 [Learn more about Single Sign On](https://auth0.com/blog/what-is-and-how-does-single-sign-on-work/) and [how you can call AWS APIs with Auth0 tokens](https://auth0.com/docs/integrations/aws).

 ## Session: Evolution of Serverless Architectures Through the Lens of Community